Watch the video below for a quick overview of the Gas Assist Injection Molding process!

-Gas Assist / Structural Web Molding
+Gas Assisted Injection Molding / Structural Web Molding

-What is Gas Assist and Structural Web?
+What Is Gas Assist and Structural Web Molding?

 Gas-assisted molding technology, also known as structural web, compliments structural foam molding.
 Specialized nozzles, inlets and channels are incorporated into the part and tool design.